 For centuries, Alsace was one of the main sources of dispute between Germany and France.
 Because of its location between the two giants, its architecture depicts both French and German styles.
 Anyway, Alsace produces a completely original wine that will make wine enthusiasts drool.

 If you happen to visit Alsace, expect the experience to invade your senses.
 Alsace wine produces floral and peachy smells straight out of the glass.
 It gives a tingle of acidity combined with a rich texture from moderate alcohol.

-Wine touring is not exclusive for wine lovers and enthusiasts.
+Wine touring is not exclusive to wine lovers and enthusiasts.
 If you are curious, or just drink wine in general, then you only need to choose a destination in France.
-We ensure you, it will be a great experience!
+We assure you, it will be a great experience!